thomaschampagne/elevate/plugin/app/src/assets/option-helpers/autoSyncMinutes.md

-Allow you to sync and scan your athlete history to seek added, edited and deleted activities.
+Allow you to sync and scan your activities to seek added, edited and deleted activities.
 Triggered if X minutes have been flow out since your last synchronisation.

 - Default is 360 minutes or 6 hours.
 - Min: 10 minutes, Max: 43200 minutes (~30 days)